Step #1: Organize friends, family, classmates, or neighbors to help.

 to request a Storm Drain Marking Kit.
 Kits can be as few as 12 markers up to 200 for large projects.

 Step #3: Place the markers on all your neighborhood storm drains.
-The map below displays streets that have already been visited by our volunteers and you and either focus on new streets or replace old and worn out markers.
+The map below uses colors to indicate streets that have already been marked by our volunteers in the past.
+We recommend volunteers focus on marking drains on streets that have not been visited.
 For large projects we can also provide maps of the neighborhood.

 Step #4: Return completed log sheet (by mail or fill out our online form).